 The first and most obvious difference between F1 tires and normal road tires is that Formula 1 cars use slick tires whereas road cars use treaded tires.
 Slick tires provide more grip because there is more rubber touching the road.
 Road cars need treaded tires to disperse water and avoid aquaplaning.

 Formula 1 tires cost about $3,000 per set, which is a lot more expensive than average road car tires.
 In addition, Formula 1 teams use multiple sets of these tires in one race weekend.
-While the tires on a road car have been designed with durability in mind, Formula 1 tires have been designed with performance in mind.
+While the tires on a road car have been designed with durability in mind, Formula 1 tires have been designed with performance as the priority.

 Road car tires can last up to 50,000 miles, whereas most Formula 1 tires will only last a maximum of 120 miles.
 The full race distance that Formula 1 cars complete is 190 miles.
 However, this does not mean that Formula 1 tires are badly designed.

-Formula 1 cars can sometimes corner at speeds of up to 190 miles per hour, and in some cases their average speed around a lap is 150 miles per hour.
-In order to cope with these extreme cornering forces, Formula 1 tires require a special kind of endurance that your average road car tires would never be able to withstand.
+Formula 1 cars can sometimes corner at speeds of up to 190 miles per hour (300 kph), and in some cases their average speed around a lap is 150 miles per hour (240 kph).
+In order to cope with these extreme cornering forces, Formula 1 tires require a special kind of endurance that your average road car tires would never be able to withstand!

 F1 tires usually last anywhere from a few laps to almost the full race distance.
 The hard compound tires are the most durable, and they can last around 120 miles (20-50 laps), depending on several conditions, such as the driver’s ability, track conditions, and the specific compound used.